heyyjudes/AI4ALL2021-NLP/README.md

 This is the homepage for the [AI4ALL 2021](http://ai4all.stanford.edu/) NLP research project.
 Here you can find links to all class materials used for the research project.

-2021 Instructors: Judy Hanwen Shen (jhshen@cs.stanford.edu) & Megan Leszczynski (lepertm@stanford.edu)
+2021 Instructors: Judy Hanwen Shen (jhshen@cs.stanford.edu) & Megan Leszczynski (mleszczy@stanford.edu)

 ## Slides
 * Week 1